mmarkin/GPS-NTP-Timeserver/README.md

 # GPS-NTP-Timeserver
 WiFi enabled GPS fed NTP server based on ESP8266 and Arduino framework

+This project is based on the work of Cristiano Monteiro.
+His version is portable.

-It is optional, the code posted here runs without it.
+Mine adds a second OLED display to show information about what is connected to the server.
+The second display is optional, the code posted here runs without it.
 However the additional display helps to verify that the server responds to the NTP requests.
 Every time an NTP request comes in from a client, ie. a clock connected to the server's WiFi network, its IP address and the time the response was sent is shown on the OLED.
 In server mode, ESP8266 microcontrollers can handle up to eight WiFi clients.